pytorch/ao/torchao/dtypes/floatx/README.md

 ```

 **NOTE**:
-- Since this kernel's computation dtype is FP16, it is recommended to convert the model to FP16 (instead of BF16) before applying quantization and use FP16 for activations.
+- The kernel works for both FP16 and BF16 input activations
 - Only FP6 E3M2 and FP5 E2M2 are tested and enabled in the official repo.
 We additionally enable support for FP6 E2M3 and FP5 E3M1.
 - On most hardware, this kernel is faster than FP16 linear for batch size from 1 to 128, and slower for batch size larger than or equal to 256.
 See https://github.com/usyd-fsalab/fp6_llm/issues/8 for a detailed discussion.
-See https://github.com/pytorch/ao/pull/223 for some microbenchmark results.
+See https://github.com/pytorch/ao/pull/223 and https://github.com/pytorch/ao/pull/1147 for some microbenchmark results.
-- FP6 is supported for >=SM80 (Ampere generation) as well as SM75 (Turing generation) GPUs.
+- The kernel is supported for >=SM80 (Ampere generation) as well as SM75 (Turing generation) GPUs.
 However, SM75 support requires manual compilation of the C++/CUDA extensions (see the installation instructions in the [README](https://github.com/pytorch/ao/blob/main/README.md#installation) for details).

 ## End-to-End benchmarks